softwaresaved/automated_testing/README.md

 {"2015-01-06":{"Paused":"00:00:00"},"2015-01-07":{"Running":"00:00:00"},"2015-01-08":{"Paused":"15:48:00"},"2015-01-09":{"Paused":"15:48:00","Running":"03:34:00"}}
 ```

-Now take this data, still in JSON format, but format it to be human-readable.
+Now take this data, still in JSON format, but restructure it to be human-readable.

 ```
 {